--- mod_auth_pgsql.html.orig Fri Jan 11 16:58:18 2002 +++ mod_auth_pgsql.html Thu May 2 18:49:20 2002 @@ -23,14 +23,16 @@ -

 +

-Gives the name of the relation which contains the username and password - information.
+Gives the name of the function which calculate credentials and returns

 Gives the name of the relation which contains the username and group information. - This can be the same table specified with Auth_PG_pwd_table. - This directive is only necessary if you want to authenticate -by user groups.
 A user within multiple groups has therefore multiple - entries.